sharm588/SAV-Simulator/README.md

 2.)
 Enter Git URL (https://github.com/sharm588/SAEV-Simulator.git) and login credentials

 3.)
 Accept any installations needed for project to run.
-Install the Lombok plugin for IntelliJ IDE.
+Install the Lombok plugin for IntelliJ IDE by navigating to File -> Settings -> Plugins

 4.)
 Overwrite current IDE settings with provided settings to ensure project runs correctly